vkhazin/multicloud-courseware/readme.md

 ### Logging and Monitoring

 * Cloud Provider specific logging and monitoring
-* Motivation for a 3rd Party Service Provider
+* The motivation for a 3rd Party Service Provider
 * Selecting a service provider
 * Integrating IaaS with a service provider
 * Comparison of Cloud Specific and 3rd Party Services